cilium/cilium/Documentation/helm-values.rst

      - ``[{"operator":"Exists"}]``
    * - tunnel
      - Configure the encapsulation configuration for communication between nodes.
 Possible values:   - disabled   - vxlan (default)   - geneve
      - string
+     - ``""``
+   * - tunnelProtocol
+     - Tunneling protocol to use in tunneling mode and for ad-hoc tunnels.
+     - string
      - ``"vxlan"``
    * - updateStrategy